-Societal changes, as well as changes in the nature of knowledge mean that knowledge workers are increasingly asked to operate at the boundary of knowledge, or to source and use knowledge across different domains (Nardi et al, 2000), constantly learning as they perform their work role.
+Societal changes, as well as changes in the nature of knowledge, mean that knowledge workers are increasingly asked to operate at the boundary of knowledge, or to source and use knowledge across different domains (Nardi et al., 2000), constantly learning as they perform their work role.

-This study aims to surface, describe and systematise the strategies that knowledge workers use to self-regulate the learning they undertake to maintain expertise and support the generation of new knowledge.
+This study aimed to surface, describe and systematise the strategies that knowledge workers use to self-regulate the learning they undertake to maintain expertise and support the generation of new knowledge.

-In identifying the SRL activities and strategies used by the participants, we are specifically interested in finding out how individuals draw upon available resources, such as other people and resources, to plan and attain their learning goals, and what tools they use to do so.
+In identifying the SRL activities and strategies used by the participants, we are specifically interested in finding out how individuals draw upon available resources, such as other people and technology, to plan and attain their learning goals, and what tools they use to do so.

 The study was guided by the following key research questions:

 This project was a partnership with the Chartered Institute of Securities & Investment: CISI.